Skip to article frontmatterSkip to article content

 Database

-A database is a dynamic, systematically organized collection of data that plays an integral role in a real-world enterprise.
+A database is a dynamic (i.e. time-varying), systematically organized collection of data that plays an integral role in the operation of an enterprise.
 It supports the enterprise’s operations and is accessed by a variety of users in different ways.
-Examples of enterprises that rely on databases include hotels, airlines, stores, hospitals, universities, banks, and scientific experiments.
+Examples of enterprises that rely on databases include hotels, airlines, stores, hospitals, universities, banks, and scientific studies.

 The database not only tracks the current state of the enterprise’s processes but also enforces essential business rules, ensuring that only valid transactions occur and preventing errors or inconsistencies.
 It serves as the system of record, the single source of truth, accurately reflecting the current state and ongoing activities.